ouked/sudoku_solver/README.md

 # Sudoku Solver 🧩

+> ⚠️ **Caveat Plagiarius**: Certain universities in spa cities have reported instances of plagiarism involving this repository.
+Please remember that plagiarism is cheating, and using this solution as-is will not succeed as the marking method has since changed.
+Feel free to use this code for reference, but do your own research and create your own work.

-An agent to solve sudoku puzzles by approaching them as exact cover problems, made for my Artifical Intelligence module at University of Bath.
+An agent to solve sudoku puzzles by approaching them as exact cover problems, made for my Artifical Intelligence module.
 On my machine, it can solve a "hard" sudoku in under 7 milliseconds.
 This work was awarded 100%.

 ## Feedback